 I am not your average breeder.
 I believe that a dog is a pet and not a baby making machine.
-Having said that I have developed a fostering program for my female dogs.
+Having said that I have developed a guardian program for my female dogs.

 This program enables me to place my breeding females in potential forever homes during the first 5 to 6 years of their lives.

-My fostering program is designed to maximize the socialization of my dogs.
+My guardian program is designed to maximize the socialization of my dogs.
 I want them all to be raised in a loving home environment.

 My dogs’ health, happiness and well being are always number one to me.

 Anyone and everyone is more than welcome to fill out an application.
 However, this is a very selective program.
-I only allow highly qualified people and families to foster my girls.
-After filling out and faxing back the application, I will set up a phone interview with you.
+I only allow highly qualified people and families to be a guardian to my girls.
+After filling out and emailing back the application, I will set up a phone interview with you.
 Then, I will possibly conduct a home visit.
 As said, I am very strict and selective.

 This placement allows my girls to have the best of both worlds.
 They get to live, play and be socialized with a loving person/family and they get to experience all the joys of motherhood.